PAST Foundation: Research

 Ongoing research is also key in the organization's interests.

 The PAST Foundation supports new research and methodologies in linking field projects and researchers with educational programs in the classroom.
 Through the PAST/Metro Program Design Center, graduate students build upon their graduate research creating programs that are ultimately published for public consumption.
 Forensics in the Classroom, the Web of Life, and Growing America are examples of ongoing, doctoral research that have been crafted into programs aimed at engaging young students in scientific methods and potential, lifelong careers.

 Ongoing ethnographic studies of STEM are producing results intended to help schools better understand the universal structure that supports STEM delivery systems and how to successfully grow and sustain the necessary community and public networks that support it.

 Research on the deepwater shipwrecks and other underwater archaeological sites have spurred the PAST research team to initiate a web driven database that will allow researchers from around the world to share and compare information regarding historic ship construction details.
 VirtualVessel.com, currently under construction, is planned for launch by the close of 2009.

 Publications

 PAST Publications, initiated in 2006, recognizes that large quantities of anthropological research does not reach the public.
 It is the intention of PAST Publications to fill the niche for small-production printing of student theses and dissertations, special publications, cultural resource management (CRM) firm reports, educational programs, and field studies and research.

 PAST Publications has a bookstore that is available through the foundation's website.
 Through partnerships with universities, professional organizations, CRM firms, and public agencies, the department now features an array of anthropological master's thesis, archaeological reports, manuals, journals, and proceedings.

-Authors and organizations are also sought after in searching for an efficient and cost-effective method of publishing and printing their work.
+Authors and organizations also seek methods of publishing and printing their work.
 The relatively new process of inline, on-demand printing allows production of one or more copies without changing the cost.
 All PAST Publications follow the Library of Congress protocol including ISBN numbers.